-*Sessions are currently being held face to face, via Zoom or telephone*
+*Sessions are currently being held via Zoom or telephone*

 'If the body is the form through which consciousness emerges, then learning to listen to the inner language of the body is primary to the task of healing, self-actualization and human fulfilment' - Dr. Scott Lyons

 I am a fierce believer in people, I know that we all have the potential to meet and integrate our power and wisdom, I also know and understand that being human and being in body can be a challenging experience, I offer a space for you to move into, move with and move through what has been and continues to be held in body, mind, story and sense of self.
 I essentially work in a Holistic way, with an intention to acknowledge and be with body, mind and soul-spirit in a compassionate and welcoming way.
 I hold a space for you to explore the map of who you are, giving voice, movement and sound to your emotional, physical and energetic body, allowing a process between what was, what is and what will be.

 I continue to feel inspired and informed by neuroscience, Body-Oriented Psychotherapy, Dance Movement Psychotherapy, Shamanic teaching and Somatic Experiencing.